programmfabrik/easydb-documentation/en/getstarteduser/getstarteduser.md

 # Quick start for users

-In this tutorial, the introduction to easydb will be explained in a few steps from the easydb registration to uploading the first data and further use of your [assets](../glossar/).
+In this tutorial, the introduction to easydb will be explained in a few steps, from the easydb registration to uploading the first data and further use of your [assets](../glossar/).
 Detailed explanations can be found in the [User Manual](../webfrontend/).

 * [Start easydb](../getstarteduser/#start)
 * [Login/Login](../getstarteduser/#login)